 7.6.2.4 ICF Identifier Association Event Handling

-Upon receipt of an IEFIdentifierAssociation record as defined in clause 6.2.2A.2, the ICF shall cache the identifier association(s) contained within the record as followings:
+Upon receipt of an Association event as defined in clause 6.2.2A.2, the ICF shall cache the identifier association(s) contained within the record as followings:

-- Where the IEFIdentifierAssociation record contains a new SUPI to SUCI association, the association shall be cached until the maximum cache duration is reached.
+- Where the IEFIdentifierRecord contains a SUPI to SUCI association, the association shall be immediately cached until the cache time limit is reached.

-- Where no current SUPI to 5G-GUTI association is held in the ICF cache, the identifier association shall be held until a subsequent SUPI to 5G-GUTI association update is received or the CSP defined network wide re-authentication time value is exceeded (See NOTE 1).

-- Where a previous SUPI to 5G-GUTI association is held in the cache, the previous association shall be subsequently cached until the maximum cache duration is reached and the new identifier association shall be held until a subsequent SUPI to 5G-GUTI association update is received or the CSP defined network wide re-authentication time value is exceeded (See NOTE 1).
+- Where the IEFAssociationRecord contains a SUPI to 5G-GUTI association, the association is stored by ICF as an active association.
+The previous active association for the same SUPI, if any, is marked as a previously active association and cached until the cache time limit is reached.

-- Where a SUPI to 5G_GUTI association is indicated as de-associated by an IEF but no new 5G-GUTI has been allocated, the association shall be subsequently cached until the maximum cache duration is reached.
+- Where the IEFDeassociationRecord corresponds to an active SUPI to 5G-GUTI association at ICF, the association is marked as a previously active association and cached until the cache time limit is reached.

-NOTE 1: The CSP defined network authentication time value is the time duration after which the CSP network will automatically reauthenticate UEs or perform a location update for an idle mode UE.
-This value is CSP defined, part of normal network operation not associated with LI functionality and outside the scope of the present document.
+The ICF shall have a CSP defined maximum active association lifetime (upon expiry of which the association is deleted from the ICF).

+NOTE 1: This is needed to prevent an association from not being deleted from ICF under some error conditions (e.g. a loss of IEF message carrying IEFDeassociationRecord caused by the implicit deregistration of an out-of-service UE).
+The selection of the maximum active association lifetime value needs to ensure that no valid active associations are deleted upon the lifetime expiry, i.e. the longest possible association refresh time supported by CSP’s network needs to be accommodated.

+For previous associations placed in the cache, the ICF shall store the times of association and disassociation, respectively.

-Where an IEFIdentifierAssociation record contains a PEI or a TAI list, the ICF shall store the received values and associate them both the current received SUPI to 5G-GUTI association (including SUPI to SUCI association where also present in the record) and any future association until:
+Where an IEFAssociationRecord contains a PEI or a TAI list, the ICF shall store the received values and associate them both the current received SUPI to 5G-GUTI association (including SUPI to SUCI association where also present in the record) and any future association until:

-- A subsequent IEFIdentifierAssociation record is receive which updates the PEI or TAI list values.
+- A subsequent IEFAssociationRecord is receive which updates the PEI or TAI list values.

 - The old PEI / TAI list shall be retained in association with previous SUPI to 5G-GUTI or SUCI associations until those associations are deleted from cache.